tmcclintock/donjuan/README.rst

 Composability is a central design principle of this package.
 That is, complex objects are composed of more simple ones.
-For example, a :class:`~donjuan.dungeon.Dungeon` is composed of rooms and passages that are fundamentally made up of
-:class:`~donjuan.cell.Cell` objects that individually have properties.
+For example, a `Dungeon` is composed of rooms and passages that are fundamentally made up of `Cell` objects that individually have properties, such as `Door` objects and `Faces`.

 This is a work in progress.